 If you are still in your early or mid-20’s, you may feel like retirement is a long way coming.
 Nothing is further from the truth.
 Years pass by fast, and the 60’s will catch up with you unprepared.
 Not having an adequate retirement savings means you may have to work longer than expected.
 Why not start saving earlier and retire sooner to pursue other interests?
 Most employers are required Having 3-6 months living expenses in an emergency funds should be a top priority as well.
 Failure to save for unpredictable times means you may have to finance your emergency with expensive credit.

 Not having an investment plan

 Congratulations!
 You've managed to consistently save 10-20% every month.
 The next step is to develop an investment plan.
 Inflation will consume most if not all of your earnings generated from your savings account but investments give you a greater long-term return on your money.
-A good basic investment plan will include the following components: dollar cost averaging, low cost index ETFs or index mutual funds, diversification among stocks, bonds, international stocks, short-term investments, commodities, and periodic portfolio re-balancing.
+A good basic investment plan will include the following components: dollar cost averaging, low cost index ETFs or index mutual funds, diversification among stocks, bonds, international stocks, short-term investments, and periodic portfolio re-balancing.
 There are numerous options for investing your savings, so it's always a good idea to discuss a plan that meets your particular needs.